 Chris Noth, wife welcome second son

-Prolific TV star Chris Noth and his wife, Tara Wilson, have welcomed their second child together.
+Prolific TV star Chris Noth and his wife, Tara Wilson Noth, have welcomed their second child together.

 "Down from the heavens comes our second son- Keats!
 'A thing of beauty is a joy forever,' " wrote Noth, 65, on Instagram, quoting the opening line of "Endymion" by the 19th-century English Romantic poet John Keats.
 Noth gave no birthdate or other specifics